 - Acknowledgment: Acknowledgment is the greeting we provide our children to welcome them to the new day.
 It delivers the message that we welcome them as part of our household.
 A child who does not have this need met right away may nag and seek your attention (or someone else’s) throughout the day.

 - Nutrition: Nutrition is one of the most basic needs of the child.
-If this need is not met it will be difficult for the child to move on to higher needs during the day.
+If this need is not met, it will be difficult for the child to move on to higher needs during the day.
 This results in a child whining about hunger or constantly seeking to eat anything.

 - Socialization: Some children need time to socialize and play with others when they wake.
 My son fits this category as he gets right “to work” when he wakes.
-This usually entails him telling me how he is figuring things out and things he really wants to do.
+This usually entails telling me how he is figuring things out and things he really wants to do.
 Other times, he may need me to sit with him and help him get started on a game or task.

 - Relaxation: There is a strong connection between body and mind.
-This means that emotional and psychological reactions effect our physical health and well-being.
+This means that emotional and psychological reactions affect our physical health and well-being.
 Some children need time to get warmed up to the day.
 My daughter requires this need.
 She does not function well when rushed right when she wakes.
 An approach that works for her is time spent with a personal activity (usually drawing or writing).
 This allows her to balance out and get ready on her own terms.

 - Encouragement: A child who has this need will demand reassurance before taking on a task.
-You may recognize this need if you hear the phrase “but I can’t do it”.
+You may recognize this need if you hear the phrase, “but I can’t do it.”
 Meeting this need is as simple as starting the day with some positive affirmations or a little pep talk (“I believe in you and know that you are going to have a great day”)

 As you read through the above list, chances are you began to think about how you have these same needs.
 Just like your children, if you have an unmet need, you can expect your behaviors to be less than stellar throughout the day.
-So, hopefully this post has brought awareness and insight on how to optimize your mornings.
+So, hopefully, this post has brought awareness and insight on how to optimize your mornings.

 Observe your children and discover what types of needs they exhibit.
 Work with them to create an environment and routine that brings out the best in them.
 You will be blown away by how addressing first hour needs can transform your relationship and put them on a path of well-being.